-Where You Need a GFCI
+Where You Need GFCI Protection

 The National Electrical Code, or NEC, has specific GFCI requirements for dwelling units.
 Article 210.8 states that ground-fault circuit-interrupters shall be used for all 125-volt, single-phase, 15- and 20-amp receptacles installed in the following locations:

 - Bathrooms: All receptacles must be GFCI protected.

 - Unfinished basements: Unfinished basements are defined as portions or areas of the basement not intended as habitable rooms and limited to storage areas, work areas, etc. Receptacles in these areas must have GFCI protection.
-Exceptions: GFCI protection is not required for the receptacles supplying only a permanently installed fire alarm or burglar alarm system, receptacles that are not readily accessible, receptacles on a dedicated branch circuit and labeled for use with a plug-in equipment (ex: sump pump).
+Exceptions: GFCI protection is not required for the receptacles supplying only a permanently installed fire alarm or burglar alarm system, receptacles that are not readily accessible, or receptacles on a dedicated branch circuit and labeled for use with a plug-in equipment (ex: sump pump).

 Tips for Meeting GFCI Requirements